-For 2021, our executive compensation program primarily consisted of base salary, our STIP and our LTIP.
-The STIP for 2021 consisted solely of a cash component.
+For 2022, our executive compensation program primarily consisted of base salary, our short-term incentive plan (the "STIP") and our long-term incentive plan (the "LTIP").
+The STIP for 2022 consisted solely of a cash component.
 The LTIP consisted of awards of unrestricted shares and restricted shares.
-Additionally, pursuant to the STIP for performance periods prior to 2020, 50% of any STIP award was awarded in restricted shares which were subject to a ratable vesting schedule that ran for three years from the January 1 following completion of the one-year performance period.
 The additional components of our executive compensation program are described below under "Other Executive Compensation Components."